Independence Brigade Prepares for JMTG

-Col. Christopher Costello, Commander of the 56th Stryker Brigade Combat Team, 28th Infantry Division, Pennsylvania Army National Guard presents his coin to Col. Stuart James, the First Army Senior Regular Army Advisor to the Pennsylvania National Guard.
-Col James instructed the Independence Brigade on Engagement-Area Development.
+FORT INDIANTOWN GAP, Pa. – Col. Stuart James, the First Army Senior Regular Army Advisor to the Pennsylvania National Guard, instructed the Headquarters and Headquarters Company of the 56th Stryker Brigade Combat Team, 28th Infantry Division, Pennsylvania Army National Guard, on Engagement-Area Development [EA Dev] here May 14.

+The independence Brigade [56SBCT] is currently preparing for a mobilization to the Joint Multinational Training Center to train the Armed Forces of Ukraine.
+Like several other brigades before, the Independence Brigade will continue to work with allies and partners to support Ukraine in their fight for sovereignty and freedom.

+Within Army doctrine, EA Dev is one of the fundamental principles that guide military operations and provides the framework for how military forces conduct defensive operations in support of national objectives.
+Col. James discussed the seven key points of EA Dev.

 |Date Taken: